Central Squares of Moscow

-The Central Squares of Moscow consists of a chain of squares around the historical Moscow Kremlin and Kitai-gorod areas of central Moscow, Russia, following the historical and now mostly razed down Kitai-gorod wall.
+The Central Squares of Moscow consists of a chain of squares around the historical Moscow Kremlin and Kitai-gorod areas of central Moscow, Russia, following the historical and now mostly razed Kitai-gorod wall.
 These squares and avenues connecting them form the innermost ring road in Moscow open to regular traffic.
 The names of central squares changed frequently for political reasons and as a result of urban redevelopment; some of these squares are actually city streets (Staraya Square, Novaya Square); other locations are shaped like squares, but have no names of their own.

 List

 This is a list of the Central Squares and their connecting avenues, clockwise from Bolshoy Kamenny Bridge: